 Firstly, it underscores the deep-rooted issues within the healthcare sector, particularly in terms of working conditions and the welfare of medical professionals.
 This strike serves as a wake-up call for governments and healthcare institutions worldwide to address the concerns of doctors and other healthcare workers, who play a crucial role in ensuring public health and well-being.

-Secondly, the strike raises important questions about the effectiveness of punitive measures in resolving labor disputes in the healthcare industry.
+Secondly, the strike raises important questions regarding the effectiveness of punitive measures in resolving labor disputes in the healthcare industry.
 Arresting doctors in the midst of a pandemic not only jeopardizes patient care but also brings into question the ethical considerations surrounding such actions.

 Another noteworthy implication is the increasing mobilization of young healthcare professionals on a global scale.
 This strike reflects the growing frustration and assertiveness of young doctors, who strive for better working conditions, fair compensation, and enhanced support from governments and healthcare institutions.